KarolS/millfork/docs/api/target-platforms.md

 * `c64` – Commodore 64.
 The compiler emits PRG files, not disk or tape images.
+If you want to create a program consisting of multiple PRG files, see [the Commodore programming guide](./commodore-programming-guide.md) for more info.

 * `c64_crt8k` – Commodore 64, 8K ROM cartridge